 Dr. Gerstein: People who participate in trials are always optimistic about them.
 They also understand that it will increase knowledge.

 Furthermore, those participating in trials don’t expect that there’s going to be a magical cure for them.
 With that being said, they all want to see how research happens; they trust the person that is presenting the trial to them and they want to see how it can contribute to the world.
 Whether the disease is prevented or not (in them) is a secondary thing – because we don’t know what works – we wouldn’t do the trial if we did.

 Anna: Many patients fear enrolling in clinical trials, why do you think that this prevails despite all the benefits and medical advancements clinical studies have provided?

-Dr Gerstein: I don’t agree that patients fear clinical trials; clearly the ones who do enrol in clinical trials don’t fear them.
-The ones who don’t want to enrol usually have a variety of reasons.
+Dr. Gerstein: I don’t agree that patients fear clinical trials; clearly the ones who do enroll in clinical trials don’t fear them.
+The ones who don’t want to enroll usually have a variety of reasons.
 One may be fear but others can include time or other commitments.

 Anna: Considering what we’ve discussed, is it safe to participate in clinical trials?

-Dr Gerstein: Yes, it’s safe to participate in clinical trials that are well done.
+Dr. Gerstein: Yes, it’s safe to participate in clinical trials that are well done.
 These trials have lots of safeguards built in for patients.
 Certainly, there are unknowns.
-However, there are also unknowns when you start any type of drugs or treatments, even those that are commonly used.
+However, there are also unknowns when you start any type of drug or treatment, even those that are commonly used.

-People may not be aware that the safety and progress of large clinical trials is monitored by independent physicians on a safety board who regularly review the safety and benefits of the therapies in the trial.
-Indeed, in some instances this review makes it safer to take drugs within clinical trials than to take them outside of clinical trials.
+People may not be aware that the safety and progress of large clinical trials are monitored by independent physicians on a safety board who regularly review the safety and benefits of the therapies in the trial.
+Indeed, in some instances, this review makes it safer to take drugs within clinical trials than to take them outside of clinical trials.